American Friends of the Episcopal Diocese of Jerusalem

 St. George's Food Pantry

-St. George’s Food Pantry came into existence in 1982.
+St. George’s Food Pantry came into existence in 1984.
 We serve an average of 30 families and 40 singles weekly.
 No one is turned away.
-We are open on Wednesdays at 10am for families and Fridays at 10am for singles.
+We are open on Wednesdays from 10-11am.
 With the assistance of faithful volunteers, we provide nutritious foods for three meals for three days.
 Our main funders are HPNAP (Hunger Prevention Nutritional Assistance Program), Episcopal Charities, The Warwick Foundation, and United Way.
 We also receive food from parishioners, businesses, and local schools, as seen in this photo of "Food Collection Delivery Day" from a neighborhood school.